Dr Rebecca Jarman

 - Location: 2.35 Michael Sadler

-My research is situated at the intersections between culture and politics in contemporary Latin America, focusing on the conflicts that drive urbanization in diverse geographical and historical contexts.
-To date, my work has examined the ways in which these tensions are mediated in visual and textual discourse, and how such discursive practices contribute to the production of social imaginaries and urban configurations in a postcolonial environment.
+I have spent much of my professional life working with communities and institutions in Venezuela, Peru, Colombia, Mexico, Brazil, and the UK.
+My research is situated at the intersections between culture and history in contemporary Latin America, focusing on the forces that make places and communities.
+To date, my work has examined the ways in which these forces are mediated in visual and textual discourse, and how such discursive practices create social imaginaries in postcolonial and decolonial environments.

-I am currently working on a monograph, tentatively entitled Representing the barrios: Culture, Politics and Urban Poverty in Twentieth-Century Caracas.
-This is based on my doctoral research, undertaken at the University of Cambridge with the support of a Mallinson Scholarship.
-Tracing the evolution of the barrio and the social anxieties that accompanied urbanization in Venezuela, the book analyses materials including novels, short stories, films, newspaper reports, political essays, poetry and song lyrics.
+My monograph, tentatively entitled Representing the barrios: Culture, Politics and Urban Poverty in Twentieth-Century Caracas, is forthcoming with the University of Pittsburgh Press.
+This is based on my doctoral research, undertaken at the University of Cambridge with the support of a Mallinson Scholarship and additional funds from the Simón Bolívar Trust and Santander.
+Tracing the evolution of informal neighbourhoods -- the barrios -- and the social anxieties that accompanied urbanization in Venezuela, the book analyses materials including novels, short stories, films, newspaper reports, political essays, poetry and song lyrics.
 It scrutinizes works by canonical authors and lesser-known figures concerned with urban development.
-In doing so, it unpicks the entangled relationship between populist politics, the oil industry and urban poverty, while also narrating a history of Venezuelan urban culture.
-It considers how this relationship has unfolded in a country whose cities house around 90% of the population.
+In doing so, it unpicks the entangled relationship between populist politics, the oil industry and urban poverty, while also narrating a history of contemporary Venezuelan culture.

 Beyond this, I am intestered in institutional history, geopolitics, global industries and evolving epistomologies.
 You can listen to ‘The Bingley Archive’, a research podcast about these topics, on SoundCloud.